JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 A grocery store ran a mail campaign to promote their new Delivery Club.
 The Delivery Club costs $100 per year, with a maximum of 52 deliveries.
 The normal cost of grocery delivery is $10 per delivery.

-For the campaign promoting the Delivery Club, potential customers were put randomly into three groups.
+For the campaign promoting the Delivery Club, potential customers were put randomly into three groups:
-A. This group received a low quality, low cost mailer
+A. Received a low quality, low cost mailer
-B. This group received a high quality, high cost mailer
+B. Received a high quality, high cost mailer
-C. This group was a control group, receiving no mailer at all
+C. Control group, receiving no mailer at all

 Based on initial signups, the grocery store management team already knew that receiving a mailer was very effective for Delivery Club signups.
 The management team was interested to know if there is a significant difference in signups between group A (cheap mailer) and B (expensive mailer).
 This knowledge will affect decisions for future mail campaigns.